Juliana Stratton

-Juliana Stratton (née Wiggins; born September 8, 1965) is an American lawyer and politician, serving as the 48th lieutenant governor of Illinois since 2019.
+Juliana Stratton (née Wiggins; born September 8, 1965) is an American lawyer and politician serving as the 48th lieutenant governor of Illinois since 2019.
+She won the 2018 and 2022 elections for the office on a ticket with JB Pritzker.
 She previously served as a Democratic member of the Illinois House of Representatives from 2017 to 2019.
-She is the first African-American woman to become Illinois' lieutenant governor, and the state's fourth woman lieutenant governor overall, after Corinne Wood, Sheila Simon, and Evelyn Sanguinetti.
+She is the first African-American woman to become Illinois's lieutenant governor.

+In April 2025, Stratton announced her candidacy for the United States Senate in 2026.

 Early life and education

-Stratton was born to a schoolteacher mother and doctor father, and raised in the South Side of Chicago, where she attended Kenwood Academy.
-Stratton earned a Bachelor of Science from the University of Illinois, Urbana-Champaign and a Juris Doctor from DePaul University.
+Juliana Wiggins was born in Chicago on September 8, 1965.
+She was raised in the Pill Hill neighborhood on the city's South Side.
+Her father, Henry Wiggins, was a radiologist and her mother, Velma Wiggins, was a teacher who worked in Chicago Public Schools and the City Colleges of Chicago.
+She attended Kenwood Academy, and earned a Bachelor of Science from the University of Illinois Urbana-Champaign in 1987.
+She returned to Chicago after graduating to work as a video producer for the city government.
+She later attended law school and earned a Juris Doctor from DePaul University in 1992.

-Earlier career
+Early career

+In 1997, after a stint in private practice as a lawyer, Stratton started her own consulting firm, JDS Mediation Services, focused on mediation and alternative dispute resolution.
+She served as an arbitrator, legal hearing commissioner, and administrative law judge for several government agencies, including the City of Chicago's Department of Business Affairs & Consumer Protection, Office of Administrative Hearings, and Commission on Human Relations.

-Juliana Stratton started her own consulting firm focused on alternative dispute resolution and served as a mediator, arbitrator and administrative law judge for several government agencies.
-Stratton previously served as the director for the Center for Public Safety and Justice at the University of Illinois at Chicago, Executive Director of the Cook County Justice Advisory Council, and as a Deputy Hearing Commissioner for the City of Chicago Department of Business Affairs & Consumer Protection, all with a focus on improving public safety and building stronger communities.
-She was also a founding board member of the Chicago's Children's Advocacy Center and served the Board of Directors of the Juvenile Protective Association.
+From 2011 to 2014, she served as Executive Director of the Cook County Justice Advisory Council, a body charged with coordinating and implementing criminal justice reform efforts for the Cook County Board President.
+From 2015 to 2017, she was the Director for the Center for Public Safety and Justice at the University of Illinois at Chicago.
+She was also a founding board member of the Chicago's Children's Advocacy Center and served on the Board of Directors of the Juvenile Protective Association.

 Illinois House of Representatives

-In 2016, Stratton challenged Ken Dunkin for the fifth district seat in the Illinois House of Representatives.
-She received an endorsement from President Barack Obama, as well as support from several unions due to her support for "child care, labor, and home care".
+In 2016, Stratton challenged Ken Dunkin for the 5th district seat in the Illinois House of Representatives.
+Dunkin had faced criticism from fellow Democrats for holding out support on bills that would have reversed changes made by Republican Illinois Governor Bruce Rauner to social service programs.
+Stratton received an endorsement from President Barack Obama, as well as support from several unions due to her support for "child care, labor, and home care".

-In March 2016, she defeated Dunkin decisively, with 68% of the vote, in a primary race noted to be one of the most expensive in Illinois, with a total of $6 million in contributions for the candidates.
+In the primary election March 2016, she defeated Dunkin decisively, with 68% of the vote.
+The race was one of the most expensive in the Illinois House, with a total of $6 million in contributions for the candidates.

 By August 2017, she had led 25 bills, with 9 appearing before Governor Bruce Rauner, and served on several committees.